 We are all Stardust by Stefan Klein.
 It perfectly illustrates the absolute magic of our planet, the universe and the mystery that is the natural world.
 It’s always so humbling to read.

 & lastly, are there any other Movers & Shakers in your world that you think we should know about?

 There are quite a few I follow but I’ll mention some from the top of my head

 Yael Aflalo – founder of the Reformation.

-Suzanne Lee – founder of Biocouture (pioneer in the fashion-meets-science scene)
+Suzanne Lee – founder of Biocouture (a pioneer in the fashion-meets-science scene)

 Clara Vuletich – advocate for sustainable textile/fashion